Railway electrification in New Zealand: Wellington metro

 The Wellington metro system is fed by 18 traction substations, taking power from Wellington Electricity's (Wellington metro) or Electra's (Kapiti Coast) 11 kV distribution networks.
 There are also a number of cross-tie substations, which do not feed electricity into the lines but perform switching functions.

 Future

 In 2008, a paper was produced by former New Zealand Rail senior managers Murray King and Francis Small, on the extension of the NIMT 25 kV electrification from Te Rapa to Papakura and Hamilton to Tauranga.
 The report put the total cost of electrification at $860 million, with $433 million for the Papakura-Te Rapa section.
 It concluded that money would be better spent on grade and curvature easements, removing speed restrictions and increasing the length of passing loops.

-In 2012, Auckland Council commissioned a report into electrifying the railway from Papakura to Pukekohe.
-The project would be undertaken from 2021 to 2040.
-The Labour Party and National Party both expressed support for the project during the 2017 general election.
-The April 2018 Auckland Transport Alignment Project report recommended this project as a priority for the coming decade.
+The 2023 New Zealand budget set aside $369.2 million for 4 years between 2023 and 2026 for the Rail Network Improvement Programme, which included funding for a detailed business case for the electrification of the North Island Main Trunk.

+In December 2024 the government announced funding of $137.2 million for five additional substations for power for the new Wairarapa and Manawatu trains and to enable additional 15-minute trains on existing lines.